-The Company's primary competitor in the Chinese e-commerce market is Alibaba which is predicted to capture a 55.9% share of online retail sales in China for 2019.
-After Alibaba is JD.com, which is predicted to capture 16.7% of the Chinese e-commerce market in 2019.
-Notably, Pinduoduo, a group buying platform, currently holds 7.3% of the e-commerce market.27
+The most notable entity in the Chinese e-commerce market is Alibaba which was predicted to capture a 55.9% share of online retail sales in China for 2019.
+After Alibaba is JD.com, which was predicted to capture 16.7% of the Chinese e-commerce market in 2019.
+Notably, Pinduoduo, a group buying platform, currently holds 7.3% of the e-commerce market.

-Regarding the cross-border e-commerce market, NetEase Kaola, Tmall Global and JD Worldwide are key CBEC import players holding 26.2%, 22.4% and 13.4% respectively of the Chinese CBEC market in the first half of 2018.28
+Regarding the cross-border e-commerce market, NetEase Kaola, Tmall Global and JD Worldwide are key CBEC import players that held 26.2%, 22.4% and 13.4% respectively of the Chinese CBEC market in the first half of 2018.

-While the Company has various competitors in the CBEC market, it has sought to differentiate itself to compete effectively with its key competitors:
+While the Company has various competitors in the CBEC market, it has sought to differentiate itself to compete effectively with these other actors in the following respects:

-(a) Australian-goods focused
+- (a) Australian-goods focused

-Unlike other e-commerce sites, Haodex's corporate headquarters are Australia based.
+- Unlike other e-commerce sites, Haodex's corporate headquarters are Australia based.
 The Company is focused on ensuring that the products it provides on the MonkeyKing platform is sourced from Australia.
 Over time, consumers will appreciate and trust that products purchased from the MonkeyKing site are of an Australian-standard.

-(b) Retail distribution network
+- (b) Retail distribution network

-MonkeyKing has established an extensive retail distributor network of over 6,451 retail distributors located in nearly every province in China.
+- MonkeyKing has established an extensive retail distributor network of over 6,451 retail distributors located in nearly every province in China.
 As described above in section 2.3, retail distributors play an important role in informing other consumers about the MonkeyKing platform.
 Haodex believes that its established retail distribution network provides it with a solid foundation to continue to expand.

-(c) Accessible group buying
+- (c) Accessible group buying